Shakir258/Shakir258/README.md

 # 💫 About Me:
- Passionate web developer with a strong foundation in front<br>end and back-end technologies, including HTML5, CSS,<br> JavaScript, Java, React, Node.js, Tailwind CSS, SQL, and<br> MongoDB.
-Proficient in creating interactive and responsive<br> websites with smooth animations and engaging user<br> interfaces.
-Adept at problem-solving, data structures, and<br> delivering scalable web applications.
-Eager to contribute my<br> skills in a dynamic and growth-oriented environment.
+ Passionate web developer with a strong foundation in front end and back-end technologies, including HTML5, CSS, JavaScript, Java, React, Node.js, Tailwind CSS, SQL, and<br> MongoDB.
+Proficient in creating interactive and responsive websites with smooth animations and engaging user<br> interfaces.
+Adept at problem-solving, data structures, and delivering scalable web applications.
+Eager to contribute my skills in a dynamic and growth-oriented environment.

 ## 🌐 Socials: